Otazuki004/QuantumRoBot/README.md

 - ### Heroku Installation

-- ##### Fork The Repository Edit Variables And Go to Heroku Create App And Deploy it and Check logs if No errors You get success!
+- ##### Fork The Repository Edit Variables In Bot.py And Go to Heroku Create App And Deploy it and Check logs if No errors You get success!

 ## About